 - 1. Read General Rules. - 2.
 This department is open to adults (19 and over) only.
-Open Class Youth (under 19) should enter in Open Class Youth Division. - All specimens and collections must be in a clear container, plastic is recommended, glass bottles are no longer required.
+Open Class Youth (under 19) should enter in Open Class Youth Division. - 3.
+All specimens and collections must be in a clear container, plastic is recommended, glass bottles are no longer required.
 The disposable water bottles (the small size) with labels removed, work the best.
 Clear vases are acceptable for very large specimens. - 4.
 Late entries may be exhibited but will not be judged, nor will premiums be paid. - 5.
 Judging standards are to be based off of & adhering to those set on the "Handbook for Flower Shows" used by the National Council of the State Garden Club. - 6.
 Each exhibitor is limited to one entry per class. - 7.
 Exhibit cards for all entries must be correct or the entry will not be accepted at the registration table. - 8.
 All entries placed by show chairperson or staff. - 9.
 No substitutions once entry has been made. - 10.
-No viewing of flowers until after judging is completed.

-- 11. A Best of Show will be selected from the Specimens and Collections judged on Tuesday. - 12.
-Additional premiums will be awarded to the person having the most points in Floriculture and Artistic Design. - ♦ Blue ribbon = 3 points - ♦ Red ribbon = 2 points - ♦ White ribbon = 1 point - The exhibitor must have at least three entries to be eligible. - 13.
+No viewing of flowers until after judging is completed. - 11.
+A Best of Show will be selected from the Specimens and Collections judged on Tuesday. - 12.
 Exhibitors will be paid for 1st, 2nd and 3rd place only.
 This applies to each class within the division.
 Grand Champion and Reserve Grand Champion rosettes will be awarded based on total points earned at judging